NeNe Leakes Rips ‘Compulsive Liar’ Kim Zolciak, Who Claims NeNe Tried To Kick Her

 All i hear is quack quack quack!
 This girl is a compulsive liar!
 The fact that they want me to be something that i am not is laughable!
 I wouldn’t kick her and get trash all over my expensive shoes for absolutely nothing!
 Yes things happen in the editing room but hunni i can bet you everything i got, if i tried to kick anyone it would have been shown a million times by now!
 You literally can ask anybody that was there.
 Just ask @bravoandy and all the Africian American ladies (her words????????♀️) @cynthiabailey10 @kandi @marlohampton @thekenyamoore @porsha4real @evamarcille @shereewhitfield nawwww scratch that! you can’t ask her????
 PS: BEWARE..this is just another ploy to try an help that failing show over there

-NeNe was furious that not only did Brielle share the video with her numerous social-media followers, but her mom kept it so she could use the video to humiliate NeNe with if they ever got into an argument.
+NeNe was furious that not only did Brielle share the video with her numerous social media followers, but her mom kept it so she could use the video to humiliate NeNe with if they ever got into an argument.
 And that’s exactly what happened during Season 10.

 When Zolciak heard through the grapevine that NeNe had expressed doubt about her numerous alleged health issues, Kim emailed the video to NeNe’s Real Housewives of Atlanta castmates Cynthia Bailey, Kandi Burruss, Eva Marcille, Marlo Hampton, and Porsha Williams.